AdobeDocs/analytics-platform.en/help/components/audiences/audiences-overview.md

 * Doing all this with minimal latency after publishing the audience.
 [Learn more](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-components/audiences/publish.html?lang=en#latency)
 * Publishing one-time audiences or recurring audiences.

 The audiences you create in Customer Journey Analytics do not have to be based on datasets enabled for profile.
 You can ingest historical data into Experience Platform without enabling associated datasets and schemas for profile.
-Then use these datasets to discover relevant audiences in Customer Journey Analytics and publish these audiences to RTCDP in Experience Platform for activation purposes.
+Then use these datasets to discover relevant audiences in Customer Journey Analytics and publish these audiences to Real-time Customer Profile in Experience Platform for activation purposes.

 ## Key terminology